top of page

 “While countless artists and inventors have tapped into the subconscious using meditation, Chavez is taking the idea a step further by exploring how human consciousness, including her own, can itself become an art material.” —The Wall Street Journal

-On the Science of Mystical Vision (2014-Present)
+Mystical Vision (2014-Present)

 Ongoing Meta-Performance and Scientific Inquiry